samjulien/blog/_posts/2018-06-02-real-time-charts-using-angular-and-d3.markdown

 }
 ```

-Refer to the comments added before every section in the above method to understand what it does.
-It has to be called from the `ngOnChanges` lifecycle hook.
-Change code in this method as follows:
+Refer to the comments added before every section in the above method to understand what the code is doing.
+Also, if you have any specific doubt, just leave a comment.

+Now, you will have to change the `ngOnChanges` function (still in your `MarketChartComponent` class) to call this method:

 ```typescript
 ngOnChanges() {